rust-lang/nomicon/src/phantom-data.md

 soundness.
 This will in turn allow people to create unsoundness using Vec's destructor.

-In order to tell dropck that we *do* own values of type T, and therefore may drop some T's when *we* drop, we must add an extra `PhantomData` saying exactly
+In order to tell the drop checker that we *do* own values of type T, and therefore may drop some T's when *we* drop, we must add an extra `PhantomData` saying exactly that:
-that:

 ```rust
 use std::marker;